First-order electroweak phase transitions: a nonperturbative update: Acknowledgements

 \section{Acknowledgements}

-The authors wish to thank A.~Ekstedt, J.~Hirvonen, A.~Kormu, J.~L\"{o}fgren, T.V.I.~Tenkanen, and D.~Weir for enlightening discussions at various stages of this project, and A.~Ekstedt for his insightful comments on a draft version.
-O.G.~(ORCID ID 0000-0002-7815-3379) was supported by the Research Funds of the University of Helsinki, and U.K.\ Science and Technology Facilities Council (STFC) Consolidated grant ST/T000732/1.
+The authors wish to thank A.~Ekstedt, J.~Hirvonen, A.~Kormu, J.~L\"{o}fgren, T.V.I.~Tenkanen and D.~Weir for enlightening discussions at various stages of this project, and A.~Ekstedt for his insightful comments on a draft version. \fixes{We would also like to thank L.~Friedrich, M.~Diaz, M.~Ramsey-Musolf and T.V.I.~Tenkanen for bringing to our attention some typos in our perturbative results in the first version.} O.G.~(ORCID ID 0000-0002-7815-3379) was supported by the Research Funds of the University of Helsinki, and U.K.\ Science and Technology Facilities Council (STFC) Consolidated grant ST/T000732/1.
 S.G.~(ORCID ID 0000-0002-8960-1392) was supported by the Academy of Finland grant 320123.
 K.R.~(ORCID ID 0000-0003-2266-4716) was supported by the Academy of Finland grants 319066, 320123 and 345070.
 The authors wish to acknowledge CSC -- IT Center for Science, Finland, for generous computational resources.